 The inherited long QT interval syndromes are classified based on the specific gene that has mutated.
 More than 15 forms of long QT syndrome have been identified.
-Many of these are inherited in an autosomal dominant pattern Non–X-Linked (Autosomal) Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more , in which a person with the disorder has a 50% chance of passing it on to each child they have.
+Many of these are inherited in an autosomal dominant pattern Non–X-Linked (Autosomal) Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more , in which a person with the disorder has a 50% chance of passing it on to each child they have.
 However, a specific genetic abnormality is found in only 50 to 75% of people.
 The likelihood of detecting an abnormality varies depending on the person's symptoms and ECG findings.

 Sometimes, exercise brings on the ventricular tachycardia (see Sudden Cardiac Death in Athletes Sudden Cardiac Death in Athletes An estimated 1 to 3 per 100,000 apparently healthy young athletes develop an abrupt-onset heart rhythm abnormality and die suddenly during exercise.
 Males are affected up to 10 times more often... read more ).
 Other factors that increase the risk of torsades include female sex, older age, an underactive thyroid gland (hypothyroidism), brain disorders such as a stroke, and certain types of heart disease such as a heart attack or inflamed heart (myocarditis).